Infranta16merlin/LoginAssessment/README.md

 ### Followers

    --- Follower component shows the follwers following the account
-   --- This data is taken from dummy user from githb
+   --- This data is taken from dummy user from github
+   #### Followers details implemented as Repo details

+   --- Here I have taken the folloer based on the Id and it goes to the acutal repo
+   --- Based on the clicked data it goes to the new repo

 ### Repos